Life doesn’t always come with a map.

 Gibbons Insights is shaped by the lived experience of Terrie Gibbons.

-Before and through that loss, I spent years caregiving while balancing family life and full-time work, learning firsthand that resilience is often built not in dramatic moments, but in faithful presence—showing up day after day in the midst of uncertainty.
+Before and through those seasons, I balanced family life and a full-time career, learning firsthand that resilience is often built not in dramatic moments, but in faithful presence, showing up day after day in the midst of uncertainty.

-I share my story here in the hope that it offers understanding, steadiness, and encouragement to others navigating grief, caregiving, and life’s unexpected transitions.
+I share my story here in the hope that it offers understanding, steadiness, and encouragement to others navigating grief, caregiving, identity shifts, and life’s unexpected transitions.

-Through the blog and forthcoming resources, Gibbons Insights is meant to be a place to pause, reflect, and gather strength—offering thoughtful perspectives shaped by experience, compassion, and a belief that even in life’s hardest seasons, we are not walking alone.
+Through the blog and forthcoming resources, Gibbons Insights is meant to be a place to pause, reflect, and gather strength, offering thoughtful perspectives shaped by experience, compassion, and the belief that even in life’s hardest seasons, we are not walking alone.

 The photo above is the first one I have of us, taken in 1986, at the beginning of a life that would become full, meaningful, and deeply shared.